limeae/fxn/readme.txt

 	runs commands with contexts
-fxn:command/merge runs the command with all provided contexts, where the defaults are automatically set fxn:command/handle runs the command with all contexts, splitting into ((uuid|no uuid) | (storage|no storage))
+fxn:command/merge runs the command with all provided contexts, where the defaults are automatically set fxn:command/handle runs the command with all contexts, splitting into ((uuid|no uuid) | (storage|no storage)) fxn:command/create creates a command handle with all provided contexts to the namespace fxn:command/create/reuse creates a command handle with all provided and previously used contexts to the namespace fxn:command/create appends a command handle with all provided contexts in the namespaced array

 Context:
-	saves contexts to the namespace fxn:context/block saves the block at the current position to the namespace fxn:context/player saves the current player's nickname to the namespace (from mojang servers) fxn:context/pos_int saves the current position [x, y, z, r0, r1, dim] as integers to the namespace fxn:context/pos saves the current position [x, y, z, r0, r1, dim] as doubles to the namespace fxn:context/uuid saves the current entity's hyphenated hexadecimal uuid to the namespace
+	saves contexts to the namespace fxn:context/block_id saves the block at the current position to the namespace fxn:context/player saves the current player's nickname to the namespace (from mojang servers) fxn:context/pos_int saves the current position [x, y, z, r0, r1, dim] as integers to the namespace fxn:context/pos saves the current position [x, y, z, r0, r1, dim] as doubles to the namespace fxn:context/uuid saves the current entity's hyphenated hexadecimal uuid to the namespace

+Fill:
+fxn:fill/cmd runs a command at every block in the dxdydz rect

+For:
+fxn:for/cmd runs a command for every value between the start and end values, with score i ftemp fxn:for/nest runs a nest of for loops

 Schedule:
 	schedules (and clears) commands to be ran in the future with provided contexts